code-warrior/git-workshop/git-workshop.md

 ---

+## Checking Differences

+File changes can be exposed in the working directory, the staging area, or the history of the project.

+---

+## Checking Differences
+`git diff`

+The `git diff` command shows the differences between the last committed changes and the current ones in the working directory.

+---

+## Checking Differences
+`git diff --cached`

+The flag  `--cached` shows changes placed in the staging area that have not yet been committed.
+If you decide that you want to revert those changes back into the working directory, you can run `git reset`.

+---

+## Checking Differences
+`git diff` vs `git diff --cached`

+Running `git diff` shows changes in the working directory, but not the staging area.
+Running the command with the `--cached` flag shows what’s in the staging area, but not the working directory.
+Thus, these two are mutually exclusive.

+---

+## Checking Differences
+`git log -p`

+To display the entire history of a repository, run `git log -p`.

+---

+## Checking Differences
+`git log -p <filename>`

+To display the entire history of a file, run `git log -p <filename>`.

+---

 ## Discarding Changes; Resetting a File

 Use `git checkout <filename>` to discard all changes to a file and revert back to the state of the file at the last commit.